nrfconnect/sdk-nrf/doc/nrf/libraries/caf/caf_overview.rst

 Enabling CAF
 ************

-To enable CAF, you need to enable the required Kconfig option and enable and initialize Event Manager.
+To enable CAF, you need to enable the required Kconfig option and enable and initialize Application Event Manager.
 You then must submit the first ``module_state_event``, because CAF modules are initialized when they receive a :c:struct:`module_state_event` that reports ``MODULE_STATE_READY`` of the module ``main``.

 complete the following steps:

 1. Enable :kconfig:option:`CONFIG_CAF` Kconfig option in your project configuration file.
 #.
-Enable and initialize Event Manager.
+Enable and initialize Application Event Manager.
-   See :ref:`event_manager_configuration` for more details.
+   See :ref:`app_evt_mgr_configuration` for more details.
 #.
 Submit the first :c:struct:`module_state_event`:

    a.
 Add the following in your :file:`main.c` file: